Neon (service): Services

 During its initial launch in February 2015, Neon was available on computers, iPhones, iPads and televisions that supported AirPlay.
 The service was later made available on Android smartphones and tablet computers.
 As of 2020, Neon is available on a range of devices including newer Samsung Smart TVs, Panasonic Smart TVs, Sony Android TVs, Freeview devices, PlayStation 4, Vodafone TV boxes, Chromecast devices, iOS devices and Apple TV via AirPlay, personal computers and MacBooks equipped with Adobe Flash Player, and selected ioS and Android phones and tablets.

 Following the merger of Lightbox into Neon on 7 July 2020, the revamped Neon allows users to stream on two devices.
 It also has a download feature which allows users to download a maximum of five movies and 25 television shows onto mobiles and tablets.
 It also allows users to create five profiles and to add favourites to a watchlist.
 Neon also allows users to rent movies for a fee ranging between NZ$4.99 and NZ$25.00.

 Content

 Drawing upon Sky's New Zealand-exclusive contract with HBO, Neon has exclusive distribution rights for several HBO television shows including Game of Thrones, Big Little Lies, Chernobyl, Westworld, His Dark Materials, Watchmen, and the movie First Man.

 Following the merger of Lightbox into Neon, Neon acquired the distribution rights to The Handmaid's Tale, Homeland, Outlander, and Breaking Bad for New Zealand.

 In early March 2021, Neon confirmed that it would distribute Zack Snyder's Justice League in New Zealand.

 In early October 2021, The New Zealand Herald reported that Neon and Sky's SoHo channel would distribute the Game of Thrones prequel series House of the Dragon.

+In early March 2024, Dark City: The Cleaner, an adaptation of New Zealand crime fiction author Paul Cleave's 2006 novel The Cleaner, was released simultaneously on Neon, Sky Go and SoHo.

+Following a renewed partnership agreement between Sky and Warner Bros Discovery, Neon began a Max content hub from 30 October 2024.